 How you will validate your scope depends on the company.
 In some of them, an email with a file attached is enough.
 In others, you will have to create a professional presentation to defend your ideas during a formal meeting.
 Make sure you know what is expected from you and follow the procedures.

 After receiving the green light from your decision makers, introduce the scope statement to your team.
-Tell them how important is that they not only read it but familiarize themselves with each word on it.
+Tell them how important is that they not only read it but familiarise themselves with each word on it and what is needed from that to reach those goals.
 You are also expected to explain what the next step is – possibly, the creation of the project plan.

 Be ready to answer questions and to face objections.
 You might be able to make a few concessions, but, sometimes, you won’t be able to accommodate suggestions, and you should explain why.
 Everyone must leave the meeting understanding the document, its importance, and their role in the process.

 Every project needs a scope statement, so don’t skip this phase.
 Considering the amount of detail included, it’s hard to create a reliable project plan without some pre-discussed guidelines.
-You can have your statement prepared within a day or two, provided you have easy access to the right information and the decision makers.
+You can have your statement prepared within a day or two, provided you have easy access to the right information and the decision makers, and it will be a key tool in guiding your project from the dreaded Scope Creep!

 It’s possible that, right now, you don’t have the time or resource to spare.
 In this case, draft a few paragraphs, even if it only for your own guidance.
 Check it while creating your project plan and during its execution, comparing it to what is happening in real-time in your project management system.
 It still can be a beneficial tool under these circumstances.